zackaryanderson/note-taker/README.md

   ## Description

-  For this project, I wrote the back-end of the application so that a user can store note information on a web hosted server so that the information can be accessed anywhere.
+  For this project, I wrote the back-end of the Note Taker application so that a user can store note information on a web hosted server so that the information can be accessed anywhere.
 The user can save new notes as well as view old notes.

+  Software Used:
+  -Javascript
+  -HTML
+  -CSS

   ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)